-Approved by Intergovernmental Cooperation Council: June 8, 2020 Approved by Employ Milwaukee Board of Directors: June 11, 2020 Approved by Wisconsin Dept. of Workforce Development: October 21, 2020
+Approved by Intergovernmental Cooperation Council: April 8, 2024 Approved by Employ Milwaukee Board of Directors: March 22, 2024 Approved by Wisconsin Dept. of Workforce Development:

 Employ Milwaukee is an Equal Opportunity Employer and Service Provider.
-Auxiliary aids and services are available upon request to individuals with disabilities.
-If you need this information interpreted to a language you understand or in a different format, please contact Carrie Hersh (Carrie Hersh@employmilwaukee.org or 414-270-1700).
+Auxiliary aids and services are available upon request to individuals with disabilities at no cost to you.
+If you need this information interpreted to a language you understand or in a different format, please contact Carrie Hersh (Carrie.Hersh@employmilwaukee.org or 414-270-1700).
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.